Putharekulu Recipe (Traditional Andhra Sweet Made at Home)

 • Cardamom powder – ½ tsp

-• Grind with enough water to a smooth batter.
+2. Drain the water and grind the soaked rice with enough water to make a smooth batter.

-• Strain the batter using a thin cloth.
+3. Strain the batter using a thin cloth into a bowl.

 Step 2: Prepare Putharekulu Sheets

-• Heat an inverted iron tawa or non-stick pan on low flame.
+1. Heat an inverted iron tawa or non-stick pan on a low flame.

-• Lightly wipe the surface with a wet cloth.
+2. Lightly wipe the surface with a wet cloth so the sheet forms smoothly.

-• A very thin transparent sheet will form instantly.
+5. Instantly, a very thin transparent sheet will form.

-• Add grated jaggery and stir until it melts.
+4. Add the grated jaggery and stir continuously.

 Step 4: Assemble Putharekulu

-• Fold gently into a roll or square shape.
+4. Fold the sheet gently into a roll or square shape.

 Tips